We are women advocating for women.

 The truth is women are the underserved in the financial marketplace.

 The majority of financial professionals are men, directing their focus to attract male clients, as the heads of household and top earners in most families.
 With a lack of financial awareness and confidence in making decisions regarding important money matters, such as retirement and investing, women are at a disadvantage when they need to take the reigns.

-Personal finance can be a daunting subject, especially as life changes occur and your needs evolve.
+Personal finance can be a daunting subject, especially as life changes occur and their needs evolve.
 While some would rather live without the stress of knowing their full debt or the balance in their bank account, leaving the responsibility to their spouse or partner, what would happen in the event they were no longer there?
 According to the Social Security Administration, the average life expectancy for women is 81 years, compared to 73 years for men.
 The average age of widowhood is 55; what will you do then?
-Even though women have a longer life expectancies, when asked how much they were aiming for in retirement savings, women aimed lower, with a median goal of $200,000 versus $400,000 for men.
-(Retirement Fitness Survey 2010)

 Times are changing.